Emphasis Mine In Bible Verses

 In other words, the people had some 18 years to heed Jeremiah's words about Nebuchadnezzar.
 Had they repented and changed their ways, we can be very sure that the Lord would have stayed Nebuchadnezzar's hand, which would have made the prophecy in Jeremiah 25:1-9 false.

-It is exactly the same case in Genesis 15.
-When God said the following words to Abraham, He knew the Amorites would not change their ways and that by the time four generations had past, their iniquity would be full to the brim.
+The Amorites It is exactly the same case in Genesis 15.
+God knew the Amorites would not change their ways and their iniquity would be full to the brim by the time four generations had past, which is why He could say to Abraham

 "Know for certain that your descendants will be strangers in a land that is not theirs, where they will be enslaved and oppressed four hundred years.
 "But I will also judge the nation whom they will serve, and afterward they will come out with many possessions.
 "As for you, you shall go to your fathers in peace; you will be buried at a good old age.
 "Then in the fourth generation they will return here, for the iniquity of the Amorite is not yet complete."
 (Genesis 15:13-16 NASB)